 Between February and April, the MPCA sends invoices to facilities for their annual air emission fees.
 The fee is calculated using the most recent finalized inventory.
 For example, a facility's 2022 fee is calculated based on its 2021 emissions data.

 The emissions fee calculation uses a “fee target," which is the amount appropriated by the Legislature to fund the MPCA's air program.
 The fee target is divided by the tons of all (un-capped) billable pollutants in the most recent annual emission inventory, to determine the dollar per ton fee.

 Permitted facilities are billed based on the per-ton fee and their emissions of nitrogen oxides, lead, particulate matter less than 10 microns, sulfur dioxide, and volatile organic compounds.
 Learn more:

 - Permitted facility air emissions data – The reported air emissions for permitted facilities in Minnesota.

-- Statewide air emissions data – Statewide and county emissions for criteria air pollutants and air toxics in 2011, 2014, and 2017; view via map, chart, or data table.
+- Statewide air emissions data – Statewide and county emissions for criteria air pollutants and air toxics.
+View via map, chart, or data table.

 - Greenhouse gas emissions data – Summary of greenhouse gas emissions in Minnesota.